 2013 brought the Revival of the Parade after Hurricane Sandy and ALL OF YOU brought it back!

-This year we celebrate the JOY of finding our tribe (all of you who donated to our Kickstarter to keep us going!) so this year’s celebration about YOU and the secret garden of the Village Halloween Parade where all of you Earthly Delights can gather in the landscape of New York City.
+This year we celebrate the JOY of finding our tribe (all of you who donated to our Kickstarter to keep us going!) so this year’s celebration is about YOU and the secret garden of the Village Halloween Parade where all of you Earthly Delights gather in the landscape of New York City.

 So, our 2014 Theme is: The Garden of Earthly Delights!

 Although one often associates Halloween with things Infernal, this year’s Halloween Parade is headed to Paradise, or more specifically the Garden of Earthly Delights.
 Join us as we unearth the layers of Heironymous Bosch’s timeless altarpiece, exploring the precarious borderland Garden between the primeval terrors of wilderness and the modern confines of civility.Is there an oasis, a point of respite between the ravaging wilds of nature and stifling constrictions of urban life?
 A garden is above all, a place of precarious balance - just enough nature to tie us to our primeval roots, yet not so much we might lose our way and fall prey to the dangers that lurk in the wilderness.
 It is a narrow borderland of green where one might be of nature without being fully in it.
 The great gardens of Europe often featured mazes of hedgerows, where visitors could experience the vicarious terror of becoming lost (literally “bewildered”) while taking comfort from the confines of civilization that encircled them.